Removal of Director Disqualification

 - Activation of the DIN

-You have to file the writ petition with the help of professionals and following are the Documents required for filing of writ petition with the High Court.
+You have to file the writ petition with the help of professionals and the following are the documents required for filing the writ petition with the High Court.

 - Memo of parties to the petition

-- Synopsis of list of date and events
+- Synopsis of a list of dates and events

 - List of Companies in which applicant is the Director